SciCodes/best-practices-preprint/README.md

 Authors and history
 ---------------------------

-The paper is the work of many authors:
+These guidelines are the work of many authors:

 * Alain Monteil, INRIA: HAL/Software Heritage, https://orcid.org/0000-0003-3150-4837
 * Alastair Kelly, NLM